thm-projects/arsnova-mobile/README.md

 ARSnova consists of two main projects: ARSnova Mobile (this repository) and ARSnova Backend.
 You have to build both projects separately, in order to work with the mobile client.
-If you need informations regarding the installation of ARSnova Backend, please look up the read me at [thm-projects/arsnova-backend](https://github.com/thm-projects/arsnova-backend).
+If you need information regarding the installation of ARSnova Backend, please look up the read me at [thm-projects/arsnova-backend](https://github.com/thm-projects/arsnova-backend).